oscarant/oscarant/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Systems Engineering at the Pontificia Universidad Javeriana.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about Web Developing, Systems Design, and Cloud Architecture.\
-✍️ &nbsp;In my free time, I play some League of Legends to de-stress me (Yes, incredible, but it works for me).\
+✍️ &nbsp;In my free time, I play some League of Legends to de-stress me (Yes, incredible, but it works for me).
+I also do some video editing in Premiere\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at oscarandrespacheco@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Resume](https://mega.nz/file/3Vgi0Iaa#egbaKKmKMomRipdMc91Xv_7OTp5yED48CasaQUCfuCI) for more details about me.
 I'm open to feedback and suggestions!